 Director’s Statement

-Since 1996, I have been making successful films about NC artists, sharing stories about unsung heroes, and illustrating ways that arts empower human connection.
+Since 1996, I have been creating documentary films about NC artists, sharing stories about unsung heroes, and capturing ways art and artists empower human connection and imagination.
 Moonchild is a continuation of this work.

-In 2006, I brainstormed with Billy Stevens, Yusuf’s friend and co-founder of the Sallam Cultural Center, about making a film featuring Brother Yusuf’s life.
-Billy connected me with many of Yusuf’s collaborators, including lifelong friends, Kenneth Muhammad and Daud Hasan, who also shared Baltimore roots with Yusuf.
-I filmed several hours of footage with Yusuf and his community.
-When Yusuf passed away the following year, the film went on hold.
+In 2005, I brainstormed with Billy Stevens, Yusuf’s friend and co-founder of the Sallam Cultural Center, about making a film about Brother Yusuf and his deep musical and spiritual ties to lifelong Baltimore friends Kenneth Murray Muhammad and Daud Ibn Hassan.
+I shot several hours of footage with Yusuf and friends that year, and then abandoned the project as Yusuf’s health declined the following years.

-We feel blessed to be sharing Brother Yusuf’s story with a wider audience.
+We look forward to sharing Brother Yusuf’s story with a wide audience in 2026 and beyond.

 – Kenny Dalsheimer, Director/Producer